Ritesh-00/login-page/README.md

 then go to cd:C/XAMPP/htdocs
-create a projects folder here and copy this whole setup there in the TO-DO-LIST folder (you need to create this manually) then open the folder in the vscode
+create a projects folder here and copy this whole setup there in the TO-DO-LIST folder (you need to create this manually) then open the folder in the vscode and in the terminal type: composer install php artisan key:generate php artisan migrate php artisan serve
-Set up your .env file
-and in the terminal type:
-php artisan migrate
-php artisan serve
-Now you project setup is complete and you see it on the localhost;
+Now you project setup is complete and you see it on the localhost:http://127.0.0.1:8000 And if you go the http://localhost/phpmyadmin/ then there will be a database created named laravel in which there wil be a table named myuser which contains all the detail of the registered users.